 Brown Four-eyed Opossums are tiny marsupials with huge eyes that look a lot like rats.
-They Can be found in all forested habitats of Costa Rica but specially in the South Pacific Region.
-So come with me to learn more details about them:
+They Can be found in all forested habitats of Costa Rica, (Also in Guatemala)but especially in the South Pacific Region.
+So come with me to learn more facts about Brown Four-eyed Opossums :

 1. It gets its name from its brownish to yellowish fur color and the creamy white spot above each eye.

 2. It is a strongly nocturnal, terrestrial, and omnivorous animal, feeding on fruits, small vertebrates, and invertebrates.